0xADE1A1DE/AssemblyLine/tools/README.md

 ### Print assembled machine code to a file

-1. `$ asmline -P FILENAME path/to/file.asm` to write the generated machine code from `file.asm` to FILENAME
+1. `$ asmline -P FILENAME path/to/file.asm` to write the generated machine code from `path/to/file.asm` to FILENAME
     ```
     -P, --printfile FILENAME
             The corresponding machine code will be printed to FILENAME in binary form.